-We find a subtle but substantial bias in a standard measure of the conditional dependence of present outcomes on streaks of past outcomes in sequential data.
-The mechanism is a form of selection bias, which leads the empirical probability of a given outcome (i.e. proportion) to underestimate its true probability, when conditioning on prior outcomes of the same kind.
-The bias has important implications for the literature that investigates incorrect beliefs in sequential decision making --- most notably the Hot Hand Fallacy and the Gambler's Fallacy.
-When the bias is corrected for, the conclusions of prominent studies in the hot hand fallacy literature are reversed.
-The bias also provides a structural explanation for how belief in the law of small numbers can persist, even in the face of abundant experience.
+We prove that a subtle but substantial bias exists in a standard measure of the conditional dependence of present outcomes on streaks of past outcomes in sequential data.
+The magnitude of this novel form of selection bias generally decreases as the sequence gets longer, but increases in streak length, and remains substantial for a range of sequence lengths often used in empirical work.
+The bias has important implications for the literature that investigates incorrect beliefs in sequential decision making---most notably the Hot Hand Fallacy and the Gambler's Fallacy.
+Upon correcting for the bias, the conclusions of prominent studies in the hot hand fallacy literature are reversed.
+The bias also provides a novel structural explanation for how belief in the law of small numbers can persist in the face of experience.

 Keywords: Law of Small Numbers, Alternation Bias, Negative Recency Bias, Gambler's Fallacy, Hot Hand Fallacy, Hot Hand Effect, Sequential Decision Making, Sequential Data, Selection Bias, Finite Sample Bias, Small Sample Bias

 JEL Classification: C12, C14, C18,C19, C91, D03, G02

 Miller, Joshua Benjamin and Sanjurjo, Adam, Surprised by the Gambler's and Hot Hand Fallacies?
 A Truth in the Law of Small Numbers (November 15, 2016).
 IGIER Working Paper No. 552.
 Available at SSRN: https://ssrn.com/abstract=2627354 or http://dx.doi.org/10.2139/ssrn.2627354